CuicuiFeng/Web-Development/Project_2/README.md

 ### Part5
-* Read the attached CSV file using CsvJdbc Driver
+* Read the attached CSV file using CsvJdbc Driver.

 ### Part6
-* Read the attached Excel File using Apache POI
+* Read the attached Excel File using Apache POI.

 ### Part7
 * Create an application to browse movies and add new movies to the DB.